nagasudhirpulla/taming_python/blog/skills/api_overview.md

-# Basic overview of Web APIs and API security measures
+# Basic overview of Web APIs and API security

 ## **What is an API?**

 -   API (Application Programming Interface) is a way two applications can talk to each other